mrVectorz/snips/ovn-breakdown.md

 ```

 ## OVN Southbound Database
-The OVN Southbound Database contains three clases of data:
+The OVN Southbound Database contains three classes of data:
 - Physical Network (PN) tables that specify how to reach hypervisior and other nodes.
   This contains all the information necessary to wire the overlay, such as IP addresses, supported tunnel types, and security keys.
 - Logical Network (LN) tables that describe the logical network in terms of ``logical datapath flows``.